tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * Foreign keys allow tables to be consistent and avoid issues caused by inserting, deleting, or updating one table without making those same changes in the other tables.

-* When attempting to insert a row into the new table with an `customer_id` that does not exist in the other table, an error will be returned.
+* When attempting to insert a row into the new table with a `customer_id` that does not exist in the other table, an error will be returned.

   ```sql
   INSERT INTO customer_email